SimonXinWang/nearmap-python-coding-test/README.md

 * Longitude and lattitude shall be displayed in degrees ranging from -180...180 degrees.
 For example, position of Sydney is 150 Deg E, 31 Deg S. This shall be displayed as 150.00 for longitude and -31.00 for lattitude (be aware that GPGGA is storing the values in a different format!)
 * Set diagram and axis titles

-## Problem 2
+## Problem 2: Plot of IMU measurement

 Create a tool which is plotting the IMU data from a flight.
 * Interpret IMU.dat, read CORRIMUDATAS (binary short header) message
 * Calculate average sampling rate of the CORRIMUDATAS message in samples per second
-* Plot 20 seconds of pitch, roll and yaw data as soon IMU is turned on (as long IMU is off pitch rates are 0.0)
+* Plot 20 seconds of pitch, roll and yaw data as soon IMU is turned on (as long IMU is off rates will be 0.0)
 * Plot all three rates in same diagram, use legend to indicate which graph corresponds to which measurement

 ## Submission instructions